XiaohangZhan/mix-and-match/README.md

     For PASCAL VOC 2012, create standard training list as shown in `data/pascal/train.txt` and validation list as shown in `data/pascal/val.txt`

-    For CityScapes, create standard training list as shown in `data/cityscapes/train.txt` and validation list asn shown in `data/cityscapes/val.txt`
+    For CityScapes, create standard training list as shown in `data/cityscapes/train.txt` and validation list as shown in `data/cityscapes/val.txt`

 3. Build caffe with cmake
     ```